Democratic Gov. Steve Sisolak delivered a state of the state address on Feb. 23, 2022. (Photo by Omer Khan | Las Vegas Raiders)

 In a rare state of the state speech delivered during a non-legislative year, first-term Democratic Gov. Steve Sisolak on Wednesday announced the spending of hundreds of millions of dollars, but he was quick to assure Nevadans the spending spree wouldn’t come out of their pocketbooks.

 Traditionally, the state of the state speech marks the release of the governor’s recommended budget ahead of the 120-day regular legislative session at the beginning of each odd-numbered year.
-The last time a governor delivered a state of the state speech in a year without a regular legislative session was 2010, according to a record of the biannual speeches kept by the Legislative Counsel Bureau.
+The last time a governor delivered a state of the state speech in a year without a regular legislative session was 2010, according to a record of the biennial speeches kept by the Legislative Counsel Bureau.

 In that speech, Republican Gov. Jim Gibbons spoke of the recession caused by the housing bubble burst, which had led Nevada to a 13% unemployment rate (the second highest in the nation at the time) and a foreclosure rate four times the national average.
 He announced he would convene a special session later that month to address the economic crisis and “make tough choices about the services we can and cannot afford.”